Standardized Tests (Continued)

 P = 43 + (.5)(21)/150 * 100% = 36

-• Percentile rank scale is a non-linear transformation of the raw score scale.
-This means that at different regions on the raw score scale, a gain of 1 point may correspond to gains of different magnitudes on the percentile rank scale.
+• The scale of the percentile rank is a non-linear transformation of that of the raw score, meaning that at different regions on the raw score scale, a gain of 1 point may not correspond to a gain of one unit or the same magnitude on the percentile rank scale.

-• Percentile rank scores are less stable (reliable) for scores in the central part of the distribution than for those in the extremes (the values in the two tails of the distribution).
+• Percentile rank scores are less stable or less reliable for scores in the central part of the distribution than for those in the polars, the two tails of the distribution.

 Transformations of z-scores

-Z scores have negative values, which can be difficult to interpret to test users.
+Z scores center on zero.
+The values below the avaerage (center) are negatives.
+It may be difficult to explain to test users.
 How can you explain an examinee that his z score is -1.5?
-For this reason it is often convenient to perform a linear transformation on z-scores to convert them to values that are easier to record or explain.
+If you tell an average student that his score is zero, he may take it literally ("I didn't earn any points!")
+To avoid confusion, it is often convenient to perform a linear transformation on z-scores to convert them to values that are easier to record or explain.
 The general form of such a transformation is:

 y = m + k(z)

-where Y is the derived score, and m and k are constant values arbitrarily chosen to suit the convenience of the test developer.
-The value chosen for the m will be the mean of the new distribution after transformation, and the value chosen for the k will be its standard deviation.
+where Y is the derived score, and m and k are constant values arbitrarily chosen for convenience.
+The value chosen for the m will be the new center (mean) of the new distribution after the score transformation, and the value chosen for the k will be its new standard deviation.

 Teacher scores (T scores)